 Literally anybody can get in on this.

-Sadly, many Christians don't grasp the power of the gospel for their lives.
+Sadly, many Christians don't grasp the power of this gospel for their lives.
 They believe the purpose of the gospel is “to get people saved,” and then after a person becomes a Christian, she can move on from the gospel.
 But none of the New Testament authors believed that.
 According to them, a Christian should never move on from the gospel.

 "Do not move from the hope held out in the gospel" (Col. 1:23).

 “We rely on what Jesus has done for us.
 We put no confidence in human effort" (Phil.
 3:3).

 It is true that salvation is one incredible benefit of the gospel, but there are so many more benefits after a person becomes a Christian!
 The gospel works for both salvation and discipleship.